 I love to drink infused water when I remember to make it.
 Ice water is great on its own, but I love the flavor of water and fruit.
 This citrus blackberry infused water is one of my favorite combinations.

 One of the benefits of drinking infused water is that it looks and tastes better than plain water.
 The refreshing taste and appearance may make you more likely to drink water, which results in better hydration and better health.

-Whether you’re dealing with a post holiday sugar overload or not, I think you’ll love this citrus blackberry infused water!
 If you’d like an even prettier drink, you may want to try this rainbow citrus infused water.